KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 Of course, usually you will have a good idea of what kind of data you are loading.
 This data is a bit unusual because I have just given it to you with very little explanation.
 (Although this kind of situation is unfortunately quite common for bioinformaticians...)
-So will first examine the data and then later return to the question of what kind of data should be in each column.
+So we will first examine the data and then later return to the question of what kind of data should be in each column.

 ## Summarizing and determining the structure of a data frame.